Go Soo-jung: Biography

 Go Soo-jung was born on April 17, 1995.
 She started her acting career in 2016 and she also did modeling.
 She did supporting in dramas such as Goblin and Solomon's Perjury.

-IIlness and death
+Illness and death

 She died on February 7, 2020.
 Her agency Story J Company stated that she died due to chronic illness.
 Her parents held the funeral privately.